Cascaded Incremental Nonlinear Dynamic Inversion Control for MAV Disturbance Rejection: Incremental nonlinear dynamic inversion applied to linear accelerations

 The thrust vector in the NED frame can be obtained by taking the thrust vector in the body frame, given by $\bs{T}_{B} = [0, 0, T]^T$, and rotating it using the rotation matrix $\bs{M}_{NB}(\bs{\eta})$.
 Since the thrust vector in the body frame only has a $Z$ component, only the last column of the rotation matrix is relevant.
 The thrust vector in the NED frame is therefore given by:

 where the sine and cosine functions are abbreviated by the letters s and c respectively.
-Now we can apply a first order Taylor expansion to Eq. \ref{eq:newton}, resulting in Eq. \ref{eq:taylor}:
+Now a first order Taylor expansion can be applied to Eq. \ref{eq:newton}, resulting in Eq. \ref{eq:taylor}:

-The first term can be simplified to the acceleration at the previous timestep: $\bs{g} + \frac{1}{m} \bs{F} (\dot{\bs{\xi}}_0) + \frac{1}{m} \bs{T}_N(\bs{\eta}_0,T_0) = \ddot{\bs{\xi}}_0$.
+The first terms can be simplified to the acceleration at the previous timestep: $\bs{g} + \frac{1}{m} \bs{F} (\dot{\bs{\xi}}_0) + \frac{1}{m} \bs{T}_N(\bs{\eta}_0,T_0) = \ddot{\bs{\xi}}_0$.
 This acceleration can be obtained by rotating the specific force measured by the accelerometer in the body axes to the NED frame and adding the gravity vector.
-For the next two terms, the partial derivative of $\bs{F}$ with respect to $\dot{\bs{\xi}}$ and $\bs{w}$, we do not have a good estimate.
-For simplicity of the approach, we choose not to employ a model of the aerodynamic drag of the airframe.
+For the next two terms, the partial derivative of $\bs{F}$ with respect to $\dot{\bs{\xi}}$ and $\bs{w}$, there is not a good estimate.
+For simplicity of the approach, the choice is made not to employ a model of the aerodynamic drag of the airframe.
 Moreover, it is very difficult, if not impossible, to predict how the wind is going to change.
 Therefore, the best guess for these terms is zero.
 Note that this does not mean that all aerodynamic forces are neglected.
 These forces will be measured with $\ddot{\bs{\xi}}_0$.
-Combining this with Eq. \ref{eq:tn} and \ref{eq:taylor} we end up with:
+Finally, it is assumed that changes in $\psi$ will be small, such that this term can be neglected.
+Combining this with Eq. \ref{eq:tn} and \ref{eq:taylor} leads to:

 where $\bs{u} = $ and

 \arraycolsep=3pt